-The Oxygen steering committee, dedicated to the eco-design of packaging and tasked with meeting the established target, met twice in 2020.
+- ◆ The Oxygen steering committee, dedicated to the eco-design of packaging and tasked with meeting the established target, met twice in 2020.
 Its goal is to maximize Groupwide synergies and share crossbusiness ideas on the eco-design of packaging.
-Top priorities have been selected and purchasing / packaging developer pairs have been set up.

-- The key performance indicator was clarified and has been included in our in-house new product approval procedures, while also being added to contractual clauses with certain suppliers. - Eco-designed packaging projects, involving in particular the use of recyclable materials and reduction of the package weight, have been launched by all subsidiaries.
-2020 achievements include: - Etorki: portion packaging re-designed, controversial materials eliminated and 70% less plastic used, i.e. -61 tons per year; - RichesMonts: variety tray redesigned with a 50% decrease in the package weight, i.e. -111 tons of wood and plastic per year, and optimization of upstream logistics keeping 39 trucks off the road over one year; - Perreault: variety tray packages redesigned: -24 tons of cardboard per year and 22% thinner private-label trays: -17 tons of plastic per year; - Corman: 11% thinner covers on butter products: -7.5 tons of aluminum per year.
+Top priorities have been selected and purchasing / packaging developer pairs have been set up. - The key performance indicator was clarified and has been included in our in-house new product approval procedures, while also being added to contractual clauses with certain suppliers. - Eco-designed packaging projects, involving in particular the use of recyclable materials and reduction of the package weight, have been launched by all subsidiaries.
+2020 achievements include: - Etorki: portion packaging re-designed, controversial materials eliminated and 70% less plastic used, i.e. -61 tons per year; - RichesMonts: variety tray redesigned with a 50% decrease in the package weight, i.e. -111 tons of wood and plastic per year, and optimization of upstream logistics keeping 39 trucks off the road over one year; - Perreault: variety tray packages redesigned: -24 tons of cardboard per year and 22% thinner private-label trays: -17 tons of plastic per year: - Corman: 11% thinner covers on butter products: -7.5 tons of aluminum per year. - Petits Coraya: optimized wrapping and a thinner packing bag has saved 18 tons of plastic a year.